arkorty/donut.c/README.md

 # Description

-Puts a spinning ASCII torus on the terminal.
+Spinning ASCII donut on the terminal.
 Original post by Andy Sloane can be found [here](https://www.a1k0n.net/2011/07/20/donut-math.html).

 # How to run